OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 **Outcome model settings**

 First, we need to **specify the statistical model we will use to estimate the risk of outcome between target and comparator cohorts**.
 We can choose between Cox, Poisson, and logistic regression, as discussed briefly in Section \@ref(CohortMethod).
-For our exampe we choose a Cox proportional hazards model, which considers time to first event with possible censoring.
+For our example we choose a Cox proportional hazards model, which considers time to first event with possible censoring.
 Next, we need to specify **whether the reggression should be condition on the strata**.
-One way to understand conditioning is to assume a seperate estimate is produced in each strata, and then combined across strata.
+One way to understand conditioning is to assume a separate estimate is produced in each strata, and then combined across strata.
 For one-to-one matching this is likely unnecessary and would just lose power.
 For stratification or variable ratio matching it is required.

 We can also choose to **add all covariates to the outcome model** to adjust the analysis.
 This can be done in addition or instead of using a propensity model.
 However, whereas there usually is ample data to fit a propensity model, with many people in both treatment groups, there is typically very little data to fit the outcome model, with only few people having the outcome.
 We therefore recommend to keep the outcome model as simple as possible and not include additional covariates.

 Instead of stratifying or matching on the propensity score we can also choose to **use inverse probability of treatment weighting**.
 If weighting is used it is often recommended to use some for of trimming to avoid extreme weights and therefore unstable estimates.

 Figure \@ref(fig:psSettings) shows our choices for this study.
-Because we use vvariable ratio matching, we must condition the regression on the strata (ie. the matched sets).
+Because we use variable ratio matching, we must condition the regression on the strata (ie. the matched sets).

 <div class="figure" style="text-align: center">
 <img src="images/PopulationLevelEstimation/outcomeModelSettings.png" alt="Outcome model settings." width="100%" />